flaxandteal/onyx-dp-nlp-category-api/README.md

 - appearance thresholds, to ensure we only return matches over a minimal viable score;
 - a signal-to-noise ratio filter (SNR) that returns a small number of notably high-scoring categories or a larger group of less distinguishable top scorers, according to a supplied SNR ratio.

-### License
+## License

-Prepared by Flax & Teal Limited for ONS Alpha project.
+Initially prepared by Flax & Teal Limited for ONS Beta project.
 Copyright © 2024, [Office for National Statistics](https://www.ons.gov.uk)

 Released under MIT license, see [LICENSE](LICENSE.md) for details.